Zooce/zomb-file/README.md

 So, since I didn't have a solution I was satisfied with, I figured I'd have some fun and create something new, and here you are reading about it now!

+However, if you've read through this file in its entirety, you'll notice that the ZOMB file format can be used for pretty much anything that JSON, TOML, YAML, and other generic data file formats are useful for.

 ## Why have 3 different types of strings and not just quoted strings like in JSON?

 There are a few reasons for this: